-The polyethylene material used to manufacture black MDPE is actually high density polypropylene; technically the product is named black HDPE, but the market and industry still refer to this product as black MDPE.
-The change was made to improve product quality with tough PE100 material, as black HDPE can be used for both drinking and industrial water supplies, but can still be used with pushfit compression fittings as well as electrofusion and butt fusion joining methods.
+The polyethylene material used to manufacture black MDPE is actually high density polypropylene; technically the product is named black HDPE but the market and industry still refer to this product as black MDPE.
+The change was made to improve product quality with tough PE100 material, as black HDPE can be used for both drinking and industrial water supplies, while still being compatible with pushfit compression fittings as well as electrofusion and butt fusion joining methods.

 It is not prone to rot, corrosion, or stress cracking making it suitable for the above ground conditions you would expect.
 Also available in sizes 20-63mm in coils of 25m, 50m 100m and 150m.